Mona-Roza/Notes/About Server & About Linux/README.md

 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/key_pair.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/key_pair.png)

 5. When you creating your key pair, you should be careful about your key's extension.
 Because you need your_key.pem file.
-But if you didn't create your key with .pem extension, don't worry about that.
+But if you haven't created your key with .pem extension, wouldn't be worry about that.
 Because, I will explain converting your key file to .pem from .ppk in the other section.

 [![](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/create_key_pair.png)](https://github.com/Mona-Roza/Notes/blob/main/About%20Server%20%26%20About%20Linux/images/create_key_pair.png)